Mt Toolbrunup is the perfect cheeky little weekend or one-day microadventure for peak baggers and rock scramblers living in Perth.

 Hiking In The Stirling Range

 The Stirling Range is well known by local Perth people as the southwest’s best attempt at mountains.
 We’d climbed the highest and much loved peak Bluff Knoll twice before, and so on our trip down this winter, we decided to go for the second highest peak, Mt Toolbrunup.
+It might not be the highest peak in the Stirling Range but it’s one of the scrambliest, which adds an extra dimension of fun to the whole deal.

 The hike starts out gently through tall bush with an incredible variety of native wildflowers and birdlife.
 About halfway through we began to see why the hike is rated as more difficult than Bluff Knoll.
 An imposing slope of rocks and boulders became our path.
 A warning sign hammered onto one of the boulders cautions hikers to turn back unless they’re prepared for loose rocks and an unmarked path.
 Excited, we secured our cameras and scrambled our way up with one hand out for support.

-Up another slope of wobbly rocks, and we began to feel an icy chill of wind.
+Up another slope of wobbly rocks, and we began to feel an icy chill of the wind.
 We paused to admire the grey-green sweeping landscape when we spotted an eagle hovering above us in the cold air.
 What a home for him!

 Hitting The Top Of Mt Toolbrunup